Bootstrap-Program/week1-assignment-Tun-Dev/readme.md

-#Sample Project.
+# Sample Project.

-This is simple java app I use to test out some quick CI/CD hacks to typify a typical CI/CD workflow
+Just a simple java app I use to test out some quick CI/CD hacks to typify a typical CI/CD workflow

 ******************
 The project is a Gradle project which uses Gradle Wrapper The dependencies are also managed by Gradle.

-Pre-requisite:
+### Pre-requisite:
-# Java installed and path set in System Variable (as JAVA_HOME)
+ Java installed and path set in System Variable (as JAVA_HOME)

-To Run
+### To Run
 1. Unzip the files(if compressed)
 2. Go to top level directory of the project (wordCount) - you should see "src", "gradlew" etc there.
 3. Execute this command in bash command line ./gradlew --refresh-dependencies - To refresh all dependencies